 Shortly after I went home from the hospital, I attended a plant-based cooking class hosted by Dr. Esselstyn’s family for his heart patients.
 After all, I was not a cook and did not have a clue about this lifestyle change.
 The cost of the class was $975.00.
 I tried to have Blue Cross/Blue Shield reimburse me but was denied.
 For the next 3 months, I tried to appeal the matter with no luck.

 After escalating to the highest level, I was denied because they did not have a pay code assigned for this type of treatment, and they suggested I work with the legislature for any hope of future change.
-I kept asking them why they would rather cut a check for $125,000 for bypass surgery than reimburse me $975.00 so I could learn how to cook the food that would ensure I never need the heart surgery.
-Right then, I knew the system was broken, and I need a bigger voice.
+I kept asking them why they would rather cut a check for $125,000 for bypass surgery than reimburse me $975.00 so I could learn how to cook the food that would ensure I never needed the heart surgery.
+Right then, I knew the system was broken, and I needed a bigger voice.

 Keeping a promise and finding a voice